 I’ve talked a lot about my writing journey in my newsletter.
 But I still get a lot of questions about how I got published.
 You can find answers to the most frequently asked questions here.

 The short answer is: slush pile.
 Back when I was trying to get my first book published, I had no contacts in the publishing industry, and only I had a few writer friends, who were all in the same boat I was.

 For the long answer, and the answers to many more questions, keep reading.

-Where can I buy your new book, Little Secrets?
+Where can I buy your new book, Things We Do in the Dark?